 So if you are just getting into specialty coffee, you probably have wondered where we got our name from.
 You might have also heard “third wave” or “coffee came in three waves” at some point from a friend or from a different coffee blog.
-Well this blog post is going to break down not only what is the meaning of “Third Wave” but also why we decided to name ourselves after a movement.
+Well, this blog post is going to break down not only what is the meaning of “Third Wave” but also why we decided to name ourselves after a movement.

 A Lesson in the History of Coffee:

 Coffee has a long and very interesting history filled with urban legends, conspiracy, and people risking their lives to protect coffee.
-Perhaps we will do a longer post sometime going further into how coffee spread across the world from it’s birthplace in Ethiopia.
+Perhaps we will do a longer post sometime going further into how coffee spread across the world from its birthplace in Ethiopia.

 Coffee’s First Wave: Getting Coffee to Consumers

 We are going to start with the first wave of coffee.
 Looking back to the 1800’s coffee sales were skyrocketing and it was going through the process of commoditization.
-To put the rapid growth of coffee sales into perspective, Brazil produced only 30,000 bags of coffee in 1809, however fast forward to 1871 and they were exporting 2,000,000 bags.
+To put the rapid growth of coffee sales into perspective, Brazil produced only 30,000 bags of coffee in 1809, however, fast forward to 1871 and they were exporting 2,000,000 bags.
 During this period, coffee became easily accessible and available to everyone.
 Bags were starting to be vacuum packed and even though the quality wasn’t the best, everyone accepted it.
 There was no traceability or labels showing where the coffee’s origin was, or any flavor notes to be found in the first wave’s coffee.

 The Second Wave of Coffee: The First Demand For Higher Quality Coffee

 The growth of coffee was the fuel for the second wave of coffee.
 Consumers wanted to have different coffee options.
 They wanted their coffee to be roasted with a little more intent and care.
 Roasters started to label their coffee with more information and the quality was increased.
-However the roasts were still pretty dark and there was a lot more that could be done to increase the quality of coffee.
+However, the roasts were still pretty dark and there was a lot more that could be done to increase the quality of the coffee.
 This was happening around 1850-1900 and took us into the age of Starbucks and the modern style of coffee shops with their dark roasts, lattes, and blended drinks.
-At this point you can still pretty much expect most coffee shops to be stuck in the second wave.
+At this point, you can still pretty much expect most coffee shops to be stuck in the second wave.